 So why is this?
-To answer let us first consider another word: “zeitgeist”.
+To answer, let us first consider another word: “zeitgeist”.
 This is just a fancy way of saying “the spirit of the age”.
-Pick any given time or place in history or the present and you’ll find that there is a general way of thinking that is found acceptable in that place or age.
+Pick any given time or place and you’ll find that there is a general way of thinking that is found acceptable by most all.
 You are now living in a time and place, or within a zeitgeist, in which your society has embraced a way of thinking that denies objective truth.
-That is to say that “truth” is subjective, which simply means that it is derived from a person’s own internal opinions and not reality.
+That is to say that “truth” is subjective, which simply means that it is derived from a person’s own internal opinions.
 You will hear it stated like this: “What is true for one person is not necessarily true for another”.
-Of course this is an absurd and unworkable zeitgeist, but nevertheless, it is the source from which your society’s values are plucked and you need to understand that.
+Of course this is an absurd and unworkable zeitgeist, but nevertheless, it is the source from which your society’s values and morals are plucked, and you need to understand that.

 The word “doctrine” is in some ways similar to the word “zeitgeist” because it means “teaching”.
-When you think about it, it would be silly to assume that our society woke up one morning and said to itself, “Today we think we’ll just disconnect ourselves from a historical understanding of truth and instead make up our own truth as we go.”
+When you think about it, it would be silly to assume that our society woke up one morning and said to itself, “Today we think we’ll just disconnect ourselves from our historical understanding of truth and instead make up our own truth as we go.”
 No, we know that didn’t happen.
-Our society’s way of thinking was instilled over time.
-It was first incubated in universities and finally found its way via the graduates to the public schools and it eventually became the doctrine of the public institutions of education and finally our society.
-Consequently, most everyone you will meet in your lives, even in most churches, will have been programed to think in this way from his early childhood on, and it will never occur to him to question the origins of “the thoughts that he thinks”.
-It will be as normal to him as the sun rising in the east.
-Anything different will be seen as strange and foreign.
+Our society’s way of thinking was adapted over time.
+The doctrine first incubated in universities and finally found its way via the graduates to the public schools and so eventually became the doctrine of the public institutions of education, and then finally our society.
+Consequently, most everyone you will meet in your lives, even in most churches, will have been programed to think in this way from their early childhood on, and it will never occur to them to question the origins of “the thoughts that they think”.
+It will be as normal to them as the sun rising in the east.
+Anything different will be looked upon as strange and foreign.

 With all this in mind let us now consider another word: “indoctrination”.
 You might notice the word “doctrine” as the root of that word.
 To teach people to think in a certain way is to indoctrinate them, much like one might program a computer to process data in a certain way.
 That’s probably the reason words like “doctrine” and “indoctrinate” are unpopular words, in the same way “brainwashing” is an unpopular word.
 Why is this?
 The simple answer is that Man is proud.
 He does not want to humble himself before God.
 And he does not like to think that he is not ultimately sovereign in how his own brain processes the information it receives.
 He does want to think that he thinks as he does because of his own preferences and rationale.
+He wants to think that he is his own source and arbiter of knowledge and how he processes it.
 But like it or not, we have all been indoctrinated, or brainwashed if you wish, to interpret our world through a certain set of lenses.
-The question is never IF we have been indoctrinated, but rather by whom?!
+The question then is not “if” we have been indoctrinated, but rather by whom?

 Pontius Pilate rightly asked Jesus, “What is truth?”, though he didn’t give Jesus credit for knowing the answer.
 But Jesus claimed to be the Way, the Truth, and the Life, so perhaps we should go to our Bibles and see what we can draw up from that deep well of truth, for as you might imagine, it is by no means silent on this subject.
 You see, your Creator knows that you will be indoctrinated into one way of thinking or another, indeed he created you to be.
 The only question is, will you give yourself over to be indoctrinated into whatever the current zeitgeist is, or will you indoctrinate your own self into a Godly way of thinking?
 With that in mind let us go to His Word and see what God has to say about doctrine.

 Paul urges us in Romans 12 to “be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
-So what is Paul saying here but to re-indoctrinate ourselves into a new way of thinking?
+So what is Paul saying here but to re-indoctrinate ourselves away from whatever zeitgeist the world is selling at a given time, and into a new way of thinking?